Blotch3D/Blotch3D/README.md

 or made invalid.
 Try setting the scale to a very small number, rather than zero.

-Q: When I am zoomed-in a large amount, sprite and camera movement jumps as the sprite or camera move.
+Q: When I am zoomed-in a very large amount, sprite and camera movement jumps as the sprite or camera move.

 A: You are experiencing floating point precision errors in the positioning algorithms.
 About all you can do is "fake" being that zoomed